rabilrbl/deepseek-api/README.md

 # Deepseek coder API

-Unofficial API for Deepseek (chat.deepseek.com)
+Unofficial API for Deepseek (chat.deepseek.com).
+This is a reverse-engineered API for the Deepseek coder and Deepseek code chatbots.
+This API is not affiliated with Deepseek in any way.

 ## Installation